Andrei S. Rodin, Ph.D.

 Our three primary research interests are:

-Development and maintenance of systems biology / computational biology methodology and software, based on the sound mathematical foundation (entropy / Bayesian networks) and directly applicable to the large-scale heterogeneous data being routinely generated within the current biomedical research pipelines.
+1. Development of mathematically rigorous computational systems biology methodology and software (Bayesian networks, mixed mutual information, machine learning, and artificial intelligence in general) that is directly applicable to the high-dimensional heterogeneous data being routinely generated within the current biomedical research pipelines.